surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/441779bb16723c8362f3319094f99be96a250594/images/New_version5/td_visu2.png)

-- <b>Custom Tooltips</b> on moving the hover on the column it displays the customized new value.
+- <b>Custom Tooltips :</b> on moving the hover on the column it displays the customized new value.

 > <b>Example</b> : in case if we are taking two measures than you can interchange the measure fields values on the column as per the requirement.

-- <b>Custom Label</b> Using this option you can display your own label for the column field values.
+- <b>Custom Label :</b> Using this option you can display your own label for the column field values.
 ##{start: }#{sum_rate} as of #{sum_amount}##{end: }

-- <b> Render Label</b> Make underlying measure value available or visible.
+- <b> Render Label : </b> Make underlying measure value available or visible.

-- <b>Bubble Size (Bubble Chart)</b> Depending on measure values, it varies in size.
+- <b>Bubble Size : (Bubble Chart)</b> Depending on measure values, it varies in size.
  ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/05951e453ff2bcd8b3afd29f0b02b488113e0025/images/New_version5/td_visu_image28.png)

 <b><font color = "Black"> Image 21</b>